sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/CommonJS_Modules_in_Titanium.md

 Titanium Mobile is moving toward the adoption of the CommonJS module specification as the way in which end users of the platform structure their JavaScript code.
 While CommonJS Modules are a "standard" [specification](http://wiki.commonjs.org/wiki/Modules/1.1), there are differences in implementation across multiple technology stacks.

-Since Titanium SDK 7.1.0, you can also use ES6+ classes to export your modules instead, e.g. by using export default class MyClass and import statements.
-It will be transpiled down to ES5, so all native platforms can benefit from it today, without restricting certain functionalities to higher platform levels.
+{{% alert title="💡 Hint" color="info" %}}Since Titanium SDK 7.1.0, you can also use ES6+ classes to export your modules instead, e.g. by using export default class MyClass and import statements.
+It will be transpiled down to ES5, so all native platforms can benefit from it today, without restricting certain functionalities to higher platform levels.{{% /alert %}}

 ### Definitions